For the latest visiting guidance, which was updated on 13 July, please visit read the Visiting Policy Update, which supersedes this page.

 If you would like the information in this leaflet in a different language or format, please contact PALS on 020 3299 1844.

-Access at Denmark Hill
+Access at King’s College Hospital, Denmark Hill

-- The Emergency Department entrance is open as normal for emergency patients.
+- the Emergency Department entrance is open as normal for emergency patients.
 There is no through route to the hospital.

-All other entrances and exits are closed, including:
+All other entrances and exits are closed.